Sp-cd-prep/Node-notes/Readme.md

 Socket.IO is a library that provides an abstraction layer on top of WebSockets, making it easier to create real-time applications.
 It offers additional features such as automatic reconnection, event-based notifications, and more 134.

-In summary, WebSockets is a low-level protocol that provides a direct communication channel between a client and a server, while Socket.IO is a higher-level library that provides additional features on top of WebSockets to make it easier to build real-time applications.

 1. **Transport Protocols:**
    - **WebSocket:**